ryoyakawai/WebMIDIAPIWrapper/README.md

 - ch: ch number to send message in the port
 - time: the time at which to begin sending the data to the port

+**'sendRaw(portNo, msg, time)'**
+*description*: send Raw MIDI message by array.
+*values*:

+- portNo: port number to send message
+- msg: set MIDI message as array.
+In the array, either hexadecimal or decimal (even mixture format) is allow to specify.  e.g.) [0x80, 72, 120]
+- time: the time at which to begin sending the data to the port

+**'initializePerformanceNow()'**
+*description*: Initialize start time.
+*values*: no valuables

 ## Live Demo
 [https://dl.dropboxusercontent.com/u/695740/WebMIDIAPIWrapper/index.html](https://dl.dropboxusercontent.com/u/695740/WebMIDIAPIWrapper/index.html)